 WT is the most common form of childhood kidney cancer.
 The exact cause of this tumor in most children is unknown.

 A missing iris of the eye (aniridia) is a birth defect that is sometimes associated with WT.
 Other birth defects linked to this type of kidney cancer include certain urinary tract problems and swelling of one side of the body, a condition called hemihypertrophy.

 It is more common among some siblings and twins, which suggests a possible genetic cause.

 The disease occurs most often in children about 3 years old.
 In rare cases, it is seen in children older than 15 years of age, and in adults.

 Symptoms may include any of the following:

-The doctor or nurse will perform a physical exam and ask questions about your child’s symptoms and medical history.
+The health care provider will perform a physical exam and ask questions about your child's symptoms and medical history.
 You will be asked if you have a family history of cancer.

 A physical examination may show an abdominal mass.
 High blood pressure may also be present.

 Other tests may be required to determine if the tumor has spread.

 If your child is diagnosed with WT, do not prod or push on the child's belly area.
 Use care during bathing and handling to avoid injury to the tumor site.